-I made these for a Food Bloggers of Los Angeles meeting last Sunday, where the theme was Chocolate and Champagne…bummer, right?
+I made these chocolate petit fours for a Food Bloggers of Los Angeles meeting last Sunday, where the theme was Chocolate and Champagne.
+Bummer, right?

-You can find all the Valentine’s treats which were brought to the event at the bottom of this post; like my friend, Valentina’s Blood Orange-Champagne Creme Brûlée, from Cooking on the Weekends, which was delectably delicious; and Leslie’s Lemon Pudding Cake from Bake This Cake!
-Which would also be perfect for a Valentine’s Day meal.
+You can find all the Valentine’s treats which were brought to the event at the bottom of this post; like my friend, Valentina’s, heavenly Blood Orange-Champagne Creme Brûlée, from Cooking on the Weekends.
+Leslie’s Lemon Pudding Cake from Bake This Cake was wonderful and would also be perfect for a Valentine’s Day meal.

 Chocolate Petit Fours